 For example when I know Google says something and their main goal is profits then it doesn’t have to be true.

 Their statement just has to reflect the most profitable strategy.
 What is the most profitable strategy for Google?

-Getting and controlling as much content as possible and also analyzing user profiles (via tracking cookies and analytics) and interactions (via Google+ and different Google services).
+Getting and controlling as much content as possible and also analyzing user profiles (via tracking cookies and analytics) and data from different Google services.